 As an easy way to remember, think of him and whom as both ending with the letter m.
 If him fits, use whom/whomever.

 Many people use whomever and whoever as synonyms, but this isn’t correct.
 Using the wrong one can give a poor impression of your written (and spoken) English.

 Some people mistakenly think whomever sounds more sophisticated, so they use it for formal writing and to sound better educated.
-However, this mistake can have the opposite impact and make you sound less intelligent—like in this offensive example of a defaced American flag.
+However, this mistake can have the opposite impact and make you sound less intelligent.

 Others avoid using it altogether and just rely on whoever as both a subject and object pronoun.
 Although this mistake is less obvious, it’s still not correctly written English.